hugglesfox/notifyd/README.md

 # Notifyd

-Notifyd is a lightweight notification daemon.
+Notifyd is an in memory freedesktop notification datastore.

-Notifyd doesn't display any notifications but rather provides [additional dbus functions](#dbus-api) to allow the creation of clients.
+Notifyd doesn't display any notifications but rather provides [a dbus api](#dbus-api) to allow client applications to access and manipulate notifications.
+Additonally Notifyd will remove notifications when they expire.

 ## DBus API

-Along with the usual [freedesktop notifications api](https://developer.gnome.org/notification-spec/), notifyd also implements some custom functions to for use by notification clients.
+In addition to the [freedesktop notifications api](https://developer.gnome.org/notification-spec/), notifyd also provides the following dbus functions:

 | Interface                                            | Description                                                                         | Signature       |
 |------------------------------------------------------|-------------------------------------------------------------------------------------|-----------------|